mavericksid/ocrtest/README.md

 # ocrtest

 Project uses Akka for multi-threaded environment, <br />
-im4java as a wrapper for ImageMagick for image pre-processing, and tess4j as a wrapper for tesseract for OCR. <br />
+im4java as a wrapper for ImageMagick for image pre-processing, and <br /> tess4j as a wrapper for tesseract for OCR. <br />

 Using tesseract with tess4J: <br />